 - Digging up the tree in mid-summer to move it to a new location.
 If you need to move a tree after planting, wait until it is dormant, and get in touch with us for further advice.

 So, if my tree doesn't look happy what should I do?

 Contact us as soon as you notice a problem.
 Time really is of the essence with fruit tree problems and the sooner you let us know the more chance there is to put things right, especially in the spring when new trees should be growing at a rapid rate.
-Do not wait until the end of the season to tell us about a problem that your first noticed in the spring or summer, as this may invalidate our guarantee - we would much rather have a false alarm than be told too late.
+Do not wait until the end of the season to tell us about a problem that your first noticed in the spring or summer.

 Send us photos showing the entire tree (including the soil), and also the tips of the main shoots.
 (It is sometimes difficult to focus a camera on a thin shoot tip, so ask a friend to hold the shoot so that the camera has an arm or hand to focus on).

 Even if you just want some reassurance, or have concerns about the way the tree is growing, please get in touch.

 Our service doesn't stop after we have delivered your tree, or even after the first year that your tree is in the ground.
 If your tree dies in its second or third growing seasons after planting, we will offer a discount on a replacement.

 Many customers stay in touch, sending us photos of their trees as they grow to maturity, or asking for ongoing advice about pruning and training.